procount/pinn/README_PINN.md

 ## Restoring Backups

 There is no specific "Restore" button to restore a Backed up OS.
-As the backup is aready in NOOBS format, the backed up OS can be installed as any other OS to a fresh (PINN format) SD Card or USB drive, or they can be used to replace an existing OS or ProjectSpace (if it is in a compatible partition layout).
+As the backup is already in NOOBS format, the backed up OS can be installed as any other OS to a fresh (PINN format) SD Card or USB drive, or they can be used to replace an existing OS or ProjectSpace (if it is in a compatible partition layout).

 When a backed up OS is restored, PINN will fix up partition references by running the partitions_setup.sh script.
 However, certain tasks in that script that are only needed on an initial install will be skipped, as it is assumed they were already done and are not needed on restoration.
 This also includes the copying of ssh and wpa_supplicant.conf files from the PINN partition.
 Flavour customisation scripts are also not executed.